This Old House: Overview

 This Old House and its sister series Ask This Old House are often broadcast together as The This Old House Hour, which was originally known as The New This Old House Hour.
 Both shows are owned by This Old House Ventures, Inc. and are underwritten by GMC and The Home Depot.

 Two of the original underwriters were Weyerhauser and Owens-Corning.
 Weyerhauser, a lumber distributor, had donated more than $1,000,000 a year to the show by 1989.
 This Old House is also underwritten by State Farm Insurance, HomeServe, and Marvin Windows and Doors.
 Other underwriters throughout the show's tenure have included Parks Corporation, Glidden, Montgomery Ward, Ace Hardware, Kohler, Schlage, Century 21 Real Estate, Toro, ERA Real Estate, Angie's List, Amica Mutual Insurance, GAF, Mitsubishi Electric, and Lumber Liquidators.

 The third series to share the name is Inside This Old House, a retrospective featuring highlights from previous episodes.
-Old episodes are also shown under the program name This Old House Classics and were formerly shown on TLC under the name The Renovation Guide.
-Only the episodes with original host Bob Vila aired under that name.
-As of 2006, Classics are also carried on the commercial non-broadcast DIY Network as well as syndicated to local TV stations.
+Vintage, classic, and memorable episodes are also shown under the program name This Old House Classics and were shown on TLC under the name The Renovation Guide, which aired from 1996 to 2001.
+Only the episodes with the show's first host Bob Vila aired under that name.

 This Old House was one of the earliest home improvement shows on national television.
 As such, it was initially controversial among building contractors, and some cast members were afraid that they were giving away secrets of the building trades.
 As time passed the show grew into a cultural icon, and producer-director Russell Morash became known as the "Father of How-To".